 A Traveler’s Guide to Mettlach: Villeroy and Boch – Exhibition Overview

-A Traveler’s Guide to Mettlach: Villeroy and Boch showcases everyday life in the 1800s Mettlach, Germany.
-Scenes of everyday life in Mettlach have been documented and celebrated by Villeroy and Boch, a ceramic production company founded in 1836 when Jean François Boch and Nicolas Villeroy merged their ceramic businesses into what is now known as Villeroy and Boch.
+A Traveler’s Guide to Mettlach: Villeroy and Boch showcases everyday life in 1800s Mettlach, Germany, as documented and celebrated by Villeroy and Boch, a ceramic production company founded in 1836 when Jean François Boch and Nicolas Villeroy merged their ceramic businesses into what is now known as Villeroy and Boch.

-The workers of the Mettlach factory came from diverse backgrounds, including art studios, archives, and museums.
-The varied backgrounds of the factory workers contributed to the artistic achievements of the Villeroy and Boch company.
-The Mettlach collection reflects German cultural experiences, societal interpretations, and mythology.
+The workers of the Mettlach factory came from diverse backgrounds, including from art studios, archives, and museums.
+The varied backgrounds of these factory workers contributed to the artistic achievements of the Villeroy and Boch company.
+The Mettlach factory produced wares using adapted techniques of high and low relief, PUG (printed under glaze), Phanolith, Cameo and hand-painted wares in the form of steins, plaques, vases, jardinières, table wares, and more.
+AMOCA’s Mettlach Collection reflects German cultural experiences, societal interpretations, and mythology, through pieces created between 1850 and 1920.

 Bring Some Culture to Your Inbox